In This Article

 How To Do: Mix the juices well and apply it to your clean face.
 Allow it to work for fifteen minutes and wash off by using fresh water.

-How Does It Work: Mineral zinc housed in yogurt contains mild astringent properties that are beneficial for shrinking the open pores and reducing the oiliness or greasiness of the skin.
+How Does It Work: Zinc housed in yogurt has mild astringent properties that are beneficial for shrinking the open pores and reducing the oiliness or greasiness of the skin.
 It’s also ideal for unclogging the pores and ridding the skin surface of the impurities because it acts as a natural exfoliant.

 What You Need